Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 But here it is: individuals having at least one person in their lives who they could confide in are three times more likely to attain excellent mental health than others.

-Social support is vital.
+Social support is vital to complete anxiety recovery.
 Staying connected emotionally with a friend or family member improves one's sense of belonging, promoting higher self-esteem and confidence.
 As you very well know, these things matter when combating generalized anxiety disorder.

 But even more interesting is the fact that people who turned to their religious belief in a higher power are 36% more likely to attain excellent mental health than those who didn't engage in spirituality.
 Apparently, believing that there's someone powerful up there who can handle your everyday problems can help you cope better.